 We are in the midst of that time of year that many celebrate with displays of holly wreaths, mistletoe, decorated evergreen trees, and exchange presents and cards while focusing these actions on the date of December 25.
 Why?
 So, yes, again, I have questions.
+I hope you do too.

 I've been reviewing the Scriptural clues that help to understand the approximate time of year of the birth of the Son of God.
-The likely time is nowhere near the time of the Winter solstice or December 25th.
-Those who desire to worship God in Spirit and Truth reject the celebration of Christmas for even more significant reasons than simply having an erroneous date for the birth of Jesus.
-We can't put "Christ back in Christmas" because He never was associated with it.
-As we seek answers in the Bible, we might be surprised.
+The likely time is nowhere near the time of the Winter solstice or December 25.
+This might come as a surprise to you, but there are also many who reject the celebration of Christmas for even more significant reasons than simply having an erroneous date for the birth of Jesus.